Monday, December 29, 2008

 The sheer frame adheres directly to the photo.
 I then glued that to a 5 x 7 sheet of Handsome Hunter cardstock which I decorated with Kitchen Sink Poinsettias and red velvet ribbon.
 I stuck that to the front of a stand-up acrylic frame.

-Stamps: 3 Step Poinsettia by Kitchen Sink Stamps
+Stamps: Poinsettia Multi Step Clear Stamps by Kitchen Sink Stamps

 Paper: Handsome Hunter and US White by Stampin' Up